Jean de Bodt: Biography

 Bodt was born in Paris to French Huguenot parents, but his father came from Mecklenburg.
 He studied architecture, but was forced to flee from France after the Edict of Fontainebleau to the Dutch Republic.
 In 1688 he came in the entourage of William III of England to London.
 He was promoted to a Captain of the British Artillery and Engineer Corps.

 In 1699 he moved to Berlin to accomplish the construction of the Zeughaus (arsenal), which was now largely influenced by the French and British style of the late 17th century.
 Bodt also worked at the Palaces of Potsdam and Schlodien, and completed the construction plans of the tower of the Berlin Parochialkirche in 1715.
-Then he was send to the Wesel citadel to improve the fortification of the city.
+Then he was sent to the Wesel citadel to improve the fortification of the city.
 In 1719 he became governor of the city Wesel.

-In he 1728 switched into Saxonian service, where he became general intendant of civil and military buildings as successor of Count Wackerbarth and he received the title of General of the Infantry in 1741, but worked exclusively as an architect.
+In 1728 he switched into Saxonian service, where he became general intendant of civil and military buildings as successor of Count Wackerbarth and he received the title of General of the Infantry in 1741, but worked exclusively as an architect.
 Together with Pöppelmann and Longuelune he converted a small country house into the Japanese Palace at Dresden.
 He founded the Dresden Engineer Academy in 1742.
 Bodt died in Dresden.